 Fraud is becoming an increasingly serious problem for advertisers.
 According to a survey from MyersBizNet, click fraud is the top concern among brand marketers (78%) and media buyers (63%).
 And they are right to be concerned, as the evidence is overwhelming that the majority simply do not have enough visibility into how their advertising performs.
 Are You a Human, a company dedicated to identifying fraud, has found that 58% of internet traffic is driven by bots, while research from FraudLogix claims that around 50% of impressions served to Internet Explorer come from ‘non-human’ traffic, and 20.5% of impressions served to Google’s Chrome browser.
-This all means that advertisers are spending an estimated $7 billion this year on ads no people will ever see.
+This all means that advertisers spent an estimated $7 billion last year on ads no people will ever see.

 This is unsustainable and could end up destroying the entire industry if left unchecked.
 One solution being touted is blockchain, the technology that underpins cryptocurrencies like bitcoin.
 Don Tapscott, the author of the book ‘Blockchain Revolution’, defines blockchain as ‘an incorruptible digital ledger of economic transactions that can be programmed to record not just financial transactions but virtually everything of value.’
 It consists of three main components: a distributed network, a shared ledger, and digital transactions.
 Its promise is that it provides a permanent, unalterable record of our data that is far more trustworthy and transparent than current systems.